johnknott/renderFS/README.md

 # RenderFS

 RenderFS is a lightweight Go library for rendering project templates from any `fs.FS` source onto disk using the [Pongo2](https://github.com/flosch/pongo2) templating engine.
-It powers templated copies for the Stencil scaffolder while keeping the core rendering logic fast, deterministic, and test friendly.
-We took inspiration from the excellent [copier](https://github.com/copier-org/copier) project, but wanted something Go-native, dependency-free, and small enough to embed in other tooling.
+It was inspired by the excellent [copier](https://github.com/copier-org/copier) project, but we wanted something Go-native, dependency-free, and embeddable in any toolchain.

+Because it accepts a generic `fs.FS`, you can feed RenderFS templates from:

+- `embed.FS` / `//go:embed`
+- `os.DirFS`
+- `fstest.MapFS`
+- `zip.Reader` or `zipfs` implementations
+- network-backed filesystems (e.g. `httpfs`, S3-backed `fs.FS`, etc.)
+- any custom virtual filesystem that implements the standard interface

 ## Features